Equidistribution of Zeros of Random Polynomials and Random Polynomial mappings on $\mathbb{C}^m$: Introduction and Background

+For the practical use of our results, we note that for any regular compact set $K\subset \mathbb{C}^{m}$ there exists a sequence of $Z$-asymptotically Chebyshev polynomials.

-Many other widely used probability measures verify this moment condition (\ref{moment}), such as Gaussian, Fubini-Study, locally moderate measures etc., we refer the interested reader to \cite{BCM} for a more detailed exposition of these cases.
+Many other widely used probability measures verify this moment condition (\ref{moment}), such as Gaussian, Fubini-Study, locally moderate probability measures etc. Also, we wish to underline that this moment condition provides us with a fairly general probabilistic setting involving no i.i.d. (independent and identically distributed) coefficients for codimension $1$ and there will be no specific probability distribution function either.
+In the case of Gaussian and Fubini-Study probability measures, the constant $C_{n}$ above in the moment condition (\ref{moment}) becomes a universal constant.
+We refer the interested reader to \cite{BCM} for a more detailed exposition of these cases.